lambdaclass/cairo-vm_in_go/README.md

 ```

 In order to access these variables when implementing our hints in go we will implement the `IdsManager`, which will allow us to read and write cairo variables.
-But interacting with cairo variables is not as easy as it sounds, in order to access them, we must first compute their address from a `Reference`
+But interacting with cairo variables is not as easy as it sounds.
+In order to access them, we must first compute their address from a `Reference`

 ###### References